markconnellypro/local-geohistory-project/README.md

 First, copy the Sample.env, and name the copy **.env** (with nothing before the period).
 Then, populate the values labeled ***, following the directions in the file.

+### Modifications for other operating systems

-Note that the application code uses symbolic links to propagate the .env file to 2 other locations without having to copy the .env file itself: the root of the **PHP** folder, and in the **src** folder.
-If you are deploying this application in another operating system, these symbolic links may not work, and the .env file in the **env** folder may have to be copied into these other locations. **If symbolic links are not used to propagate the .env files to other folders, the .gitignore file must be changed to prevent the inadvertent release of credentials by adding the following 2 files:**
+The application uses symbolic links to propagate the .env file to 2 other locations without having to copy the .env file itself: the root of the **PHP** folder, and in the **src** folder.
+If you are deploying this application in another operating system, such as Windows, these symbolic links may not work, and the .env file in the **env** folder may have to be copied into these other locations. **If symbolic links are not used to propagate the .env files to other folders, the .gitignore file must be changed to prevent the inadvertent release of credentials by adding the following 2 files:**

 ```bash
 .env
 src/.env
 ```

+The application also contains 2 Dockerfiles, one in **docker/php** and one in **docker/postgis**, which may need to be modified in other operating systems where COPY statements will fail if the file does not exist.
+In these situations, uncomment the line below the line starting with **OTHER OPERATING SYSTEMS** by removing **#** from the beginning of the line, and then go to the following **COPY** line and add **#** to the beginning of the line to comment it out.

 ### Copy data files into the inpostgis folder